jamesnight1994/sdk-for-cognito-lambda-client/README.md

 # Introduction

-This npm package helps us interact with various Lami services.
+This npm package helps us interact with various workflows in deployed on AWS lambda.
+These lambda functions work with variouse AWS reeources such as cognito

 # Contents